Now Reading

 • Le Bouillon Pigalle (18th Arr.)

-If you want to truly experience Paris like a local, here are the ten best non-touristy things to do in Paris.
+If you want to truly experience Paris like a local, here are the ten best non-touristy things to do in the city.

-The best way to experience Paris like a local is to stroll (“flâner” in French) and to allow yourself to get lost in the City of Lights.
-Indeed, by far the best activity to do in Paris is to walk.
-A walk along the Seine will take you to all the places you have always dreamed to see, and will give you a real feeling of the city.
-You can start at Pont de Bir-Hakeim for a beautiful view of the Eiffel Tower and walk towards it.
-If you keep going in that direction along the Seine, you will see the famous bridges (Pont Alexandre III), the museums (Louvre, Musée d’Orsay, Grand Palais, the islands (Île de la Cité, Île Saint-Louis), etc.
+The best way to experience Paris like a local is to stroll (“flâner” in French) and let yourself get lost in the City of Light.
+Walking is the best way to soak in the magic of Paris.
+Start at Pont de Bir-Hakeim for a gorgeous view of the Eiffel Tower and make your way towards it.
+Keep going along the Seine to see iconic bridges like Pont Alexandre III, amazing museums like the Louvre and Musée d’Orsay, and the charming islands of Île de la Cité and Île Saint-Louis.

 Visit Small Historic Museums

-Sure the Louvre, the Musée d’Orsay, the Pompidou Centre, and Paris’s other major museums are all worth a visit at some point in your life, but if you want to see Paris like a local, see some of the lesser-known museums.
-Here are a few of my favorite ones:
+While the Louvre, Musée d’Orsay, Pompidou Centre, and other major museums are must-sees, exploring some of Paris’s lesser-known museums can make you feel like a local.
+Here are a few of my favorites:

-• Musée de la Vie Romantique: housed in a charming hôtel particulier dating back to 1830.
+• Musée de la Vie Romantique: This charming museum is housed in a beautiful hôtel particulier from 1830.

-• Le Petit Palais: it was built for Paris’ 1900 World Fair and it became a museum in 1902, it’s a charming small museum that’s easy to cover in an hour or so.
+• Le Petit Palais: Built for the 1900 World Fair and turned into a museum in 1902, it’s a delightful small museum that’s easy to enjoy in an hour.

-• Musée de Montmartre: this former house was once home to the likes of Renoir and dates all the way back to the 17th Century, making it one of the oldest houses in the arrondissement.
+• Musée de Montmartre: This historic house, once home to artists like Renoir, dates back to the 17th century and is one of the oldest in the arrondissement.

-• Musée Rodin: you can stroll through a lovely verdant garden where you accidentally bump into the artist’s masterful sculptures.
+• Musée Rodin: Wander through a lovely garden filled with the artist’s stunning sculptures.

-If you want to live in Paris like a local, you have to go to one of the many open-air markets that can be found throughout the city!
-Here are below a few of my favorite ones:
+If you want to experience Paris like a local, visiting the open-air markets is a must!
+Here are a few of my favorites:

-• Marché des Enfants Rouges (3rd arr.): the oldest market of Paris since 1615.
+• Marché des Enfants Rouges (3rd arr.): The oldest market in Paris, dating back to 1615.

 • Marché Saxe-Breteuil (7th arr.)